Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

 Thus, Movado offers a standard warranty with no particular complaints.

-So, how to conclude the Movado watches review?
+So, how to conclude this Movado watches review?
 Overall, the watches offer plenty of quality, especially Swiss-made timepieces.
-There are some concerns regarding the Bold collection due to their non-Swiss manufacturing and relatively high prices.
+However, there are some concerns regarding the Bold collection due to their non-Swiss manufacturing and relatively high prices.

 But why is that a concern if the watches seem to be reliable?
 Well, typically, it isn’t, but if a genuine Swiss brand turns to international manufacturing rather than sticking with domestic production, it raises some questions over the direction it’s heading.